danielh-official/danielh-official/README.md

 Click here to see a full listing of my chrome extensions: [danielhaven.com/portfolio/category/chrome-extension](https://danielhaven.com/portfolio/category/chrome-extension/)

-> [!NOTE]
+### Static Websites

+For static websites, I'm a real fan of the _Astro x Cloudflare_ combo, which I leverage for my [danielhaven.com](https://danielhaven.com) personal website alongside a few others.

+## Note on AI Usage

-> I credit AI-assisted engineering/learning (with tools like Claude Code and GitHub Copilot) for helping me to bridge the gap between differents languages and stacks, and I credit my existing experience and knowledge (as a software engineer of 4+ years and a techie of 6+ years) for being able to learn and apply common patterns across all these different languages, stacks and frameworks.
+I credit AI-assisted engineering/learning (with tools like Claude Code and GitHub Copilot) for helping me to bridge the gap between differents languages and stacks.

+I credit my existing experience and knowledge (as a software engineer of 4+ years and a techie of 6+ years) for being able to learn and apply common patterns across all these different languages, stacks and frameworks.

----
+## Any tech outside of coding?

-Outside of coding, I'm working on becomming certified in AWS, alongside improving my working knowledge of distributed systems and system design skills.
+Outside of coding, I'm working on becomming certified in Amazon Web Services (AWS), alongside improving my working knowledge of distributed systems and system design skills.

+I have an exam coming toward the beginning of August for [AWS Certified Cloud Practioner](https://aws.amazon.com/certification/certified-cloud-practitioner/).
+Wish me luck!

 ## Other Links